 The blend mode controls how the overlay will interact with your base image.

 Opacity: This mode requires the imported image to have transparency information.
 Areas where the overlay image is transparent will allow the base image to show through.
-This blend mode requires TIFF or PNG files can contain transparency information.
+This blend mode requires TIFF or PNG files that can contain transparency information.

 Multiply (Darker): The color values for each pixel in the base image are multiplied by the corresponding pixels in the overlay.
 This results in an overall darker image.